How To Handle The Rolling Phase

 - When using the strategies above, start at night when the drive to sleep is stronger.
 It will make it easier for your baby.
 You can move into naps the following day, once your little one has had time to practice.

-- If your little one is newly unswaddled or newly rolling, you may consider using a sleep sack that has a built-in, sleep safe lovey to give your baby something to do with their hands.
+- If your baby won’t sleep without the swaddle but rolls over and is newly unswaddled or newly rolling, you may consider using a sleep sack that has a built-in, sleep safe lovey to give your baby something to do with their hands.
 This can cut down on rolling.
 My favorite is the Snuggy Buddy. (coupon code BELLALUNA10 for 10% off!)

 - Did I mention practice?
 Ok, good – lots of rolling practice during awake times.
 You can also add a short rolling session as part of your bedtime routine so your little one has practiced right before going into their crib.